- Thanksgiving provides many opportunities for primary care practices to create experiences that foster gratitude and appreciation.

 3. Give back and volunteer as a group

-Thanksgiving is the official kick-off to the season of giving, and one of the best ways to celebrate is to lean into an attitude of gratitude, volunteer your time, and give back to those less fortunate.
-You and the crew can:
+Thanksgiving is the official kick-off to the season of giving, and one of the best ways to celebrate is to lean into an attitude of gratitude by volunteering your time and giving to those who are less fortunate.
+Volunteer ideas for your team include:

-- Box and deliver meals to those who are alone and home-bound
+- Box and deliver meals for people who are home-bound or alone for the holidays.

-- Volunteer with initiatives like Shopping Angels, a volunteer-owned and operated group that offers free grocery delivery services to older community members, or Operation Turkey, a volunteer effort that works to ensure that everyone has a warm meal on Thanksgiving Day.
+- Get involved with initiatives like Shopping Angels, a volunteer-owned and operated group that offers free grocery delivery services to older community members, or Operation Turkey, a volunteer effort that works to ensure that everyone has a warm meal on Thanksgiving Day.

 “While this time of year is often focused on food, your team’s volunteer efforts don’t have to be.”

 While this time of year is often focused on food, your team’s volunteer efforts don’t have to be.
-Think outside the box and consider:
+Think outside the box and consider other ways to give back, including:

 4. Build a “wall of thanks”

-Everyone likes to feel appreciated, and there’s no better time than Thanksgiving to say “thank you.”
-The best part is all it takes is an empty wall and some index cards.
+Everyone likes to feel appreciated, and there’s no better time to say “thank you” than Thanksgiving.
+And all you need is an empty wall and some index cards.

 5. Celebrate Thanksgiving in a culturally appropriate way

-Today, Thanksgiving is a time of joy and abundance, shared with family and friends.
-However, the history of the holiday is far more complex.
-To educate your team on the true history of Thanksgiving, consider partnering with a Native American guest speaker in your area to speak with your team over a catered lunch.
+Thanksgiving is known as a time to share joy and abundance with family and friends.
+But the history of the holiday is far more complex.
+To educate your team on the true history of Thanksgiving, consider partnering with a Native American guest speaker in your area to talk with your team over a catered lunch.

 If you can’t find a local speaker, consider gifting your staff a book on the subject.
 Some options include: